gyrogami logo

 Categories: Experiences and daily life; Human nature

 People proudly post testimonials in their marketing materials.
-I get emails weekly from companies that provide any number of "certified" five-star reviews for a fee so I question their veracity.
 Testimonials scream DESPERATE since their work should speak for itself.
+I get emails weekly from companies that provide any number of "certified" five-star reviews for a fee so I question any review's veracity.
+More is found here.

 We are confused about what five stars mean.
 We're conditioned - pressured even - to leave them regardless.
-It gives no credence to those cases that are really exceptional, and by corollary, the bad ones.
-The five-star review phenomenon is an adult version of everyone-gets-a-trophy.
-Only a few kids deserve a trophy.
+It gives no credence to those cases that are really exceptional, and by corollary, the FUBARs.
+This phenomenon is an adult version of everyone-gets-a-trophy.
+Only a few deserve a trophy.

 Three stars mean every expectation was met.
 This is the very least a business should do.
-There's no shame but the trophy-for-everyone mentality makes a three a scarlet letter instead.
-Less than 1% of the time do I see anything above a three.
+There's no shame but it's treated like a scarlet letter instead.
+Less than 1% of the time does any transaction warrant a higher rating.

 Logically, there is no four- or five-star anything unless there's dispute or conflict.
-A company shows its mettle only when things go sour although most companies are incapable of delivering anything above a three and fail miserably when a problem arises.
+A company shows its mettle only when things go sour.
+Most companies can't deliver anything above a three and fumble when a problem arises.

-Do expectations play a role?
-What would be three stars at a gourmet restaurant would certainly be five stars at a roadside diner, right?
-Luxury and pampering should still be three stars if that's what you paid for.
-It may be a five-star experience but don't confuse the experience with the expected service.
+Do expectations play a role, i.e. what would be three stars at a gourmet restaurant would certainly be five stars at a roadside diner, right?
+Luxury and pampering should still be three stars if that's what was promised.
+It may be a five-star experience but don't confuse the two.
+Different animals.

 • I received it today and can't wait to try it - 5 stars